Berkanktk/CyberSecurity/README.md

 So the octets that never change is called the "Network portion" where the octet on a subnet mask zero is called the "Host".

 ### IANA
 IANA assigns IP addresses to a company.
 For example, IBM have the network range 9.0.0.0 which is a class A IP address.
-This gives the company to slice up a network with another subnet mask, since the subnet mask for the Class A is only a default or a minimum they have to have.
+This gives the company the ability to slice up a network with another subnet mask, since the subnet mask for the Class A is only a default or a minimum they have to have.
 Example

 IP = 9.1.4.0
 Subnet mask = 255.255.255.0
 = 256 other networks

-The **Class A** network became a **Classless** network (when you cut up a network using a different subnet mask)
+The **Class A** network became a **Classless** network (when you cut up a network using a different subnet mask).
+Nowadays, we mainly do classles networks to take advantage of the IP addresses we need to use.

 So in other words, big and massive networks can become into a smaller network.

 # Web Exploitation
 ## Content Discovery